averyfreeman/Arch-Router-Laptop/README.md

 ### The Future:
 ---

+Update - 20240730: I've gotten this setup working on Ubuntu with some minor changes in the way the network is configured through `netplan` and some inconsistencies in the way `firewalld` is configured compared to Arch (spoiler: I found Arch to be _much_ more user-friendly).
+However, running a system where `maas` is supported as a router means we can use `maas` instead of `dnsmasq` to hand out DHCP leases, combined with all its fun, extra features for device discovery, initialization, and definition, not to mention all the `kvm` and `lxd` integration, right on our LAN.  **Stay tuned**, I'll do a write-up within the next few months.

 - Short-range plans include either forking the work they've been doing at OpenSUSE on rollback with `systemd-boot`, or forking `grub-btrfs`, as a solution like either of those would certainly be helpful for disaster recovery.